isabelcoolaf/isabelcoolaf/README.md

 Hello!
-I'm a computer science student!
+I'm a CS student as per usual.

-My public repositories here are mostly completely outdated projects when I made Minecraft plugins to learn more about programming\
+Most of the repositories on this account are old & outdated & terrible Minecraft plugins

-Otherwise, I'm currently doing live stream moderation for ESL FACEIT Group, PGL Esports, and BLAST :)
+I need LinkedIn clout please connect with me -> [https://www.linkedin.com/in/isabel-lomas/]("https://www.linkedin.com/in/isabel-lomas/")